Sammy McKim: WED Enterprises/Walt Disney Imagineering career

 McKim began his career at WED Enterprises in 1954 as an illustrator six months prior to the opening of Disneyland.
 One of his earliest illustrations being of The Golden Horseshoe in Frontierland as well as storyboards for various films and television shows such as, Nikki, Wild Dog of the North, Big Red, and Zorro.
 Later on he would contribute some illustrations for Great Moments with Mr. Lincoln, Walt Disney's Carousel of Progress, Pirates of the Caribbean and the Haunted Mansion.
 He was also responsible for the concept art of all four Disney attractions seen at the New York World's Fair 1964–1965.

 By 1958 McKim became known as "master map maker" for creating the Disneyland Park souvenir maps that were sold at the park from 1958 to 1964.
-After retiring from Walt Disney Imagineering in 1987, McKim was brought back in 1992 to help his son Matt McKim on the Disneyland Paris project (also known as Euro Disneyland) to help create the map for the park.
+After retiring from Walt Disney Imagineering in 1987, McKim was brought back in 1992 to help his son Matt McKim on the Disneyland Paris project (also known as Euro Disneyland), Sam McKim created the map for the park.
 During the process of making the map for Euro Disneyland McKim suffered a heart attack which led him to asking Tony Baxter for a replacement on the map project which was refused by Baxter because he would have rather waited until McKim was done with the map.
 McKim would eventually go on to finishing the map for the park three weeks after the opening of Euro Disneyland.